casey-martin/flounder/README.md

 https://pdfs.semanticscholar.org/5171/32097f4de960f154185a8a8fec4178a15665.pdf
 * Achieved an MSE of 0.0016 on ~3M position dataset.
   * Did not report on how positions were selected or number of epochs for convergence.
+  * Rescaled centipawn scale to 0:1, with 0 being a board position winning for black and 1 is a win for white.
   * Did not mention the centipawn value used for mate/mate-in-N.

 * Claim to have a centipawn error of 0.04, which does not correspond to its estimated FIDE ELO of ~2000.
-  * My calculation puts it at a mean 80 centipawn error which places its ELO estimation closer to 1600. (https://chess-db.com/public/research/qualityofplay.html)
+  * With mate==10000 centipawns, an MSE of 0.0016 is an 80 centipawn error which places its ELO estimation closer to 1600. (https://chess-db.com/public/research/qualityofplay.html)
-* Using a similarly sized dataset with the same network architecture and learning parameters, I can achieve MSE of 0.0062 after 50 epochs of training.
+* Using a similarly sized dataset with the same network architecture and learning parameters, I can achieve MSE of 0.0062 on validation data (0.0051 test data) after 50 epochs of training.